hellonico/niclojure/texten/03_Test.md

 After each change in our source files, the tests will be run again without the need to type any command to rerun the tests.

-Final note, you could also add the midje dependency:

-	[midje "1.4.0"]
+As of recently, there is a sweet new way to use midje through the REPL.
+You just need to import the package:

+	(use 'midje.repl)

-And execute everything from your usual REPL session.
+Midje will import the namespaces you need to get you started for testing, so you can execute everything from your usual REPL session.

 We are leaving this out as an exercice that you will finish while we are testing some tasty wine.

 ####  Web sites easy testing with selenium